Tapad/sbt-docker-compose/README.md

 project needs to be built with the version of scala used by the project.
 If this is not configured correctly you may see an issue with the Test Runner failing to load classes.

+There is also support for running [Specs2](https://etorreborre.github.io/specs2/) test cases.
+For these tests only the JVM system properties will be available for accessing information about the Docker Compose instance under test.

+See the [**basic-with-tests-specs2**](examples/basic-with-tests-specs2) example for more details.

 Docker Compose File Custom Tags
 -------------------------------